kartik-venugopal/aural-player/README.md

 As of May 21, 2022, version 4.0 is in active development, and may bring several improvements.

-Interested in seeing what's going with the development of v4.0 ?
+Interested in seeing what's going on with the development of v4.0 ?
 Check out [the v4.0 branch](https://github.com/kartik-venugopal/aural-player/tree/v4.0)!

 ------------------------------------------------------